 Rob is well regarded by clients for his ability to develop and deploy creative litigation strategies and business solutions tailor-made for a broad range of first-of-kind and other novel or crisis situations.
-Most recently, clients lauded his outstanding work in Chambers USA 2021, noting that he “has my interests at the forefront, he’s a great advocate who gives strategic, candid advice and direction,” and “I find him great to deal with, he’s a godsend.”
+Most recently, clients lauded his outstanding work in Chambers USA 2022, noting that he is a “very forceful advocate on his client's behalf” and “is extremely strategic and thinks very hard about how to get a result for his client.”
+Clients in previous editions noted that he “has my interests at the forefront, he’s a great advocate who gives strategic, candid advice and direction,” and “I find him great to deal with, he’s a godsend.”
 Commentary in Legal 500 2021 similarly notes, “Rob is an excellent attorney and strategist as well as a superb client attorney.
 He is a guy you want in your corner.”

 Rob is also a recognized thought leader, and lectures and publishes widely.
 He is a faculty member of Practicing Law Institute’s Securities Litigation program and Chairs PLI’s annual program, “Storming the Gatekeepers: When Compliance Officers and In-House Lawyers Are at Risk.”
-Rob has also spoken on Bond Buyer webinars, NERA’s Securities and Finance Seminar, and at the Advanced Litigation Strategy Summit.
+Rob has also spoken at ACI conferences, Bond Buyer webinars, NERA’s Securities and Finance Seminar, and at the Advanced Litigation Strategy Summit.

 Rob also is extremely involved in the community.
 He currently is a member of the Next Generation Board of Directors, as well as the Lawyers’ Committee, of the United States Holocaust Memorial Museum.
 Rob also serves on the Alumni Steering Committee of the Rutgers Center for Corporate Law and Governance.